ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection

 \subsection{Main results}

-Table \ref{table:result} presents the accuracy results of the proposed ReGVD and the strong and up-to-date baselines on the real-world benchmark dataset from CodeXGLUE for vulnerability detection regarding \textbf{Q1}.
-We note that TextCNN and RoBERTa outperform Devign, except the Devign setting (Idx+G-CB).
-Both the recent models CodeBERT and GraphCodeBERT obtain competitive performances and perform better than Devign, indicating the effectiveness of the pre-trained PL models.
+Table \ref{table:result} presents the accuracy results of the proposed ReGVD and the strong and up-to-date baselines on the real-world benchmark dataset from CodeXGLUE for vulnerability detection.
+We note that both the recent models CodeBERT and GraphCodeBERT obtain competitive performances and perform better than Devign, indicating the effectiveness of the pre-trained PL models.
 More importantly, ReGVD gains absolute improvements of 1.61\% and 1.39\% over CodeBERT and GraphCodeBERT, respectively.
-This shows the benefit of ReGVD in learning the local structures inside the source code to differentiate vulnerabilities (w.r.t using only the embedding layer of the pre-trained PL model).
+This shows the benefit of ReGVD in learning the local structures inside the source code to differentiate vulnerabilities (w.r.t using only the token embedding layer of the pre-trained PL model).
 Hence, our ReGVD significantly outperforms the up-to-date baseline models.
 In particular, ReGVD produces the highest accuracy of 63.69\% -- a new state-of-the-art result on the CodeXGLUE vulnerability detection dataset.

-In our pilot studies, we achieve higher results for our ReGVD by feeding the flat sequence of tokens as an input for the pre-trained PL model to obtain the contextualized embeddings, which are then used to initialize the node feature vectors.
-But for a fair comparison, we use only the embedding layer of the pre-trained PL model to initialize the feature vectors.

-We look at Figure \ref{fig:resconnection} to address \textbf{Q2} to investigate whether the graph-level readout layer proposed in ReGVD performs better than the more complex \textit{Conv} pooling layer utilized in Devign.
+We look at Figure \ref{fig:resconnection} to investigate whether the graph-level readout layer proposed in ReGVD performs better than the \textit{Conv} pooling layer utilized in Devign.
 Since Devign also uses Gated GNNs to update the node representations and gains the best accuracy of 61.31\% for the setting (Idx+G-CB); thus, we consider the ReGVD setting (GGNN+Idx +G-CB) without using the residual connection for a fair comparison, wherein ReGVD achieves an accuracy of 63.51\%, which is 2.20\% higher accuracy than that of Devign.
 More generally, we get a similar conclusion from the results of three remaining ReGVD settings (without using the residual connection) that the graph-level readout layer utilized in ReGVD outperforms that used in Devign.